enricodeleo/wpacked/README.md

 ## Deploy :zap:

 Thanks to SQLite DB the project itself is a self-contained package.
 You can just upload it to your server and point the webserver of your choice to `/path/to/project/app`.

+# Notes about SQLite

+Even if the WordPress plugin included on this repo tries to create a drop-in replacement for MySQL converting all the MySQL queries to SQLite, there are certain operations that are not possible on SQLite.
+Hence, some plugin may not work as expected.
+You can see [a list of known non-working plugins here](http://dogwood.skr.jp/wordpress/sqlite-integration/#plugin-compat).
+I personally haven't found issues with other plugins until now (even heavy ones like WPML) but keep in mind that it could happen.

+Another characteristic to keep in mind is that SQLite is far from being a production database for big sites or with an heavy traffic.
+In those cases you want to stay on a more efficient and scalable db engine like MySQL (or my favorite fork MariaDB).
+You can switch from SQLite to MySQL without uninstalling the plugin with a simple false in the config file (keeping SQLite on local machine and MySQL on staging and production is a way).